Samsung/tizen-docs/docs/application/dotnet/guides/security/dpm.md

    bool cameraPolicyState = mediaPolicy.IsCameraAllowed;
    ```

-5. When no longer needed, destroy the Policy instance and DPM instance:
+5. When no longer needed, destroy the policy instance and DPM instance:

    ```
    mediaPolicy.Dispose();
    dpm.Dispose();
    ```
    > **Note**
-   > The Policy instance must be destroyed first.
+   > The policy instance must be destroyed first.

 ## Related Information
 - Dependencies
-  - Tizen 5.5 and Higher for Mobile
+  - Tizen 5.5 and higher for Mobile
-  - Tizen 5.5 and Higher for Wearable
+  - Tizen 5.5 and higher for Wearable